nivianh/toc/README.md

 This is a plugin for Botble CMS so you have to purchase Botble CMS first to use this plugin.

 # Installation

-- Download and copy source code into `/platform/plugins/toc`.
+- For developers:
+    - Rename folder `toc-main` to `toc`.
+    - Copy folder `toc` into `/platform/plugins`.
     - Run command `php artisan cms:plugin:activate toc` to activate this plugin.

+- For non-developers:
+    - Rename folder `toc-main` to `toc`.
+    - Copy folder `toc` into `/platform/plugins`.
     - Or go to Admin Panel -> Plugins and activate plugin Table of Content.

 # Contact us
 - Email: [nivianh@gmail.com](mailto:nivianh@gmail.com)